Patient Forms & Policies

 FREQUENTLY ASKED QUESTIONS

 - United Healthcare

 *We apologize we do not accept Medicaid, Paramount Advantage & Buckeye Health Plan.

 Cosmetic procedures are considered elective and are not covered by your insurance company because they are considered not medically necessary.
 Examples of such procedures are Botox, chemical peels, microdermabrasion, Restylane, skin tag removals and removal of benign moles.

-It is a comprehensive exam where the provider will ask you about both your family and personal skin history—whether anyone has had skin cancer, how often you’re exposed to the sun, how many sunburns you’ve had, and of course, whether you’ve ever done any indoor tanning.
+It is a comprehensive exam where the dermatologist or physician assistant provider will ask you about both your family and personal skin history—whether anyone has had skin cancer, how often you’re exposed to the sun, how many sunburns you’ve had, and of course, whether you’ve ever done any indoor tanning.

 You should see a dermatologist yearly for a full body skin exam.
-It is the best way to spot skin cancers early, and if they are caught early, skin cancers are 100 percent curable.
+It is the best way to spot cancers early.
+Skin cancers may be curable when caught early.